2′-O- methoyx-ethyl (MOE), Affinity Plus, 2′-O-methyl RNA, and 5-methyl dC

-State-of-the-art antisense design employs chimeras with both DNA and modified-RNA bases.
-The use of modified RNA, such as 2′-O-methyl (2′OMe) RNA or LNAs (Exiqon) in chimeric antisense designs, increases both nuclease stability and affinity (Tm) of the antisense oligo to the target mRNA [3–5].
-These modifications, however, do not activate RNase H cleavage.
-The preferred antisense design incorporates 2′-O-modified RNA or LNA in chimeric antisense oligos that retain an RNase H activating domain of DNA (or phosphorothioate DNA).
-As LNA bases confer significant nuclease resistance, we recommend phosphorothioate modification of only the DNA gap, leaving the LNA flanks as phosphodiester linkages in chimeric LNA antisense oligos.
-For synthesis reasons, a 3′-phosphate is preferred when an LNA base is at the 3′ end.
+State-of-the-art antisense design employs chimeras with both DNA and modified RNA bases.
+The use of modified RNA, such as 2′-O-methoxy- ehtyl (2′-MOE) RNA, 2′-O-methyl (2′OMe) RNA, or the locked nucleic acid Affinity Plus bases in chimeric antisense designs, increases both nuclease stability and affinity (Tm) of the antisense oligo to the target mRNA [4–6].
+However, these modifications do not activate RNase H cleavage.
+The preferred antisense strategy is a " gapmer" desgin which incorporates 2′-O-modified RNA or Affinity Plus bases in chimeric antisense oligos that retain an RNase H activating domain.
+As unmodified DNA is susceptible to rapid degradation by endo- and exonucleases, and many 2′-O-modified RNA (such as 2′OMe RNAs and Affinity Plus bases) are sensitive to exonuclease degradation, we recommend phosphorothioate modification of the ASO to provide stability.

 It can also be beneficial to substitute 5-Methyl-dC for dC in the context of CpG motifs.
 Substitution of 5-Methyl dC for dC will slightly increase the Tm of the antisense oligo.
-Use of 5-Methyl dC in CpG motifs can also reduce the chance of adverse immune responses in vivo.
-We recommend HPLC purification and Na+ salt exchange for all antisense oligos before use in cells or live animals to ensure that salts used in purification are removed.
+Use of 5-Methyl dC in CpG motifs can also reduce the chance of adverse immune response to Toll-like receptor 9 (TLR9) in vivo.
+We recommend standard desalt purification for most antisense applications.
+For use in live animals, higher purity oligos may be required.
+In these instances, HPLC purification combined with Na+ salt exchange followed by end-user ethanol precipitation of the antisense oligo is recommended to mitigate toxicity from residual chemicals that may carry over during synthesis.